lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

 remain confidential unless those individuals instruct us otherwise.
 The details of the incident may also be generalized.

-If you believe anyone is in physical danger, please notify appropriate emergency services first by calling the relevant local authorities.
+If you believe anyone is in physical danger or doing something that is against the law, please notify appropriate emergency services first by calling the relevant local authorities.
 If you are unsure what service or agency is appropriate to contact, include this in your report and we will attempt to notify them.

 In your report please include: